What Pool Shape Should You Choose?

 - Does your idea shape fit with your landscaping?

 - When looking at different shapes, will your pool features work in that shape?

 - What will you use your pool for?
 Is it for lap swimming, parties, sports, or games?

 - How many people will be in your pool at one time?
 This informs shape and size.

 - Do you want a diving board, tanning ledge, swim-up bar, hot tub, water feature, etc?

 Now that you’ve pondered these questions, your vision may begin to take shape.
 Now let’s look at some of the most popular pool shapes for you to choose from.
 Remember, you can reach out to us at any time, and we can help you sort through your options!

-When thinking of this pool, you might think about beach entry pools or lagoon style pools.
-The free form pool works really nicely into a natural setting, and it can move seamlessly in your landscape.
+When thinking of this pool, you might think about beach entry pools or lagoon-style pools.
+The free-form pool works really nicely in a natural setting, and it can move seamlessly in your landscape.